kevinychen/snap2/README.md

 Update the `config.yml` configuration file with the socket address that the Snap server will run at.

+Update the `gradle.properties` configuration file with your platform.

 Download data files:

     cd snap-server